thevickypedia/NetFuse/README.md

-# DNS Resolver
+# NetFuse

-DNS Resolver is a python script that dumps hostname and IP address mapping for localhost into host file
+NetFuse is a python module to dump hostname and IP address mapping for localhost into the hosts file

+> :warning: &nbsp; Currently works only for At&t users

 ### Installation
 ```shell